dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Creating your Azure Subscription

-If you are attending a sponsored workshop, there may be Azure Passes available for your use.
-If so, check with your event organizers for access to an Azure Pass, and follow their instructions to sign up for Azure using that pass.
-You should also verify with your event organizers the duration the Azure Pass is valid for, as well as the monetary credit it offers.
+If you are attending a sponsored workshop you should be receiving instructions prior to the event on how to sign up for you Azure subscription.
+Follow the instructions in that email to create your subscription.

 If you are running this prework before the workshop, make sure that it isn't so far in advance of the workshop that the pass may expire before the event date.
 Also make sure to shutdown and deallocate (but not delete) the the virtual machine when you are done with the prework so that it doesn't consume the credits availalbe in your subscription.
 We will show you how to both automatically (setup by default) as well as manually shutdown and deallocate your vm at the end of this lab.